 Submitting a Medicaid Application in Person in Montana

 Montana Medicaid applications may be submitted at a local Office of Public Assistance in person.
-Once an office has been located, an appointment can be made and the Medicaid case workers will oversee the process of completing an application for Medicaid.
-If the applicant is unsure about which forms are necessary in the process, the in-person approach is recommended.
+Once an office has been located, an appointment can be made and the Medicaid caseworkers will oversee the process of completing an application for Medicaid.
+If the applicant is unsure about which forms are necessary for the process, the in-person approach is recommended.

 What are the financial guidelines for Medicaid in Montana?